wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/plan-canvas-app/includes/1-introduction.md

 This use case shows that travelers need to submit expenses and save them as a draft to return to later.
 They need to view expense reports that they've submitted in the past but shouldn't be able to view other travelers' expenses.
 As a result, the traveler will need the following components:

-- A screen where they can submit a new expense report or view previous reports, including those that are being drafted
+- A screen where they can submit a new expense report or view previous reports, including reports that are being drafted

 - A screen to edit expense reports, whether a new or previous draft